 view appears cone-shaped on the monitor, and the real-time motion of the heart's structures

-can be observed.
-This enables the doctor to see the various heart structures at work
+can be seem.
+This lets the doctor see the various heart structures at work.

-3-D (three-dimensional) echocardiography.
-3-D echo technique captures three-dimensional views of the heart structures with greater
+3-D (3-dimensional) echo.
+3-D echo technique captures 3-dimensional views of the heart structures with greater

 detail than 2-D echo.
 The live or "real time" images allow for a more accurate assessment